konkerdotdev/morris-engine/src/POA.md

     - num possible mills for opponent on next move [?]
     - num of pieces with available move
     - how "spread out" the pieces are [?]
+- Unit tests!!
+- Integration tests
+  - Run a game with a list of moves, check expected "snapshot" output (of some kind)
+  - Have a bunch of these to test edge cases, error cases, long cases (e.g. draw after x repeats)
+- Remove RulesImpl (for now at least) [?]
 - Themes for text render?
 - Serialize/deserialize games
   - What do we need to set up a network game, and send moves over the network?